-In response to the current Covid-19 health crisis and to address the needs of providing a consistent creative dance experience, I pivoted from in-person classes to online ZOOM classes in April 2020 and have developed short instructional videos to help staff at senior retirement communities find ways of engaging with the members.
+In response to the Covid-19 health crisis and to address the needs of providing a consistent creative dance experience, I pivoted from in-person classes to online ZOOM classes from April 2020 through October 2021 and developed short instructional videos to help staff at senior retirement communities find ways of engaging with the members.
 As life continues with the ever-present Covid, I have learned to be flexible in order to continue providing dance programs to community members and organizations.

 I hold onto the belief that every person can dance; and that through dance we discover connections with each other and with the world around us. dancesequences.org